verana-labs/verifiable-trust-vpr-spec/spec.md

 - get issued a credential of a specific [[ref: credential schema]];
 - obtain a HOLDER permission from a issuer of a specific [[ref: credential schema]] and get issued a verifiable credential of this schema (HOLDER permission provide credential status (revoked, etc...));

 In all cases, the process is very similar.
-Example execution of a validation process:
+Example execution of an onboarding process:

-1. Applicant starts a validation process by running the [start new validation] [[ref: transaction]].
-Validation process may be subject to paying validation fees, as defined by validator.
+1. Applicant starts an onboarding process by running the [start new validation] [[ref: transaction]].
+Onboarding process may be subject to paying validation fees, as defined by validator.
-2. Validation process requires that [[ref: applicant]] connects to a validation [[ref: VS]] identified by its [[ref: DID]], and execute a some validation steps, required for the validation process to conclude.
+2. Onboarding process requires that [[ref: applicant]] connects to a validation [[ref: VS]] identified by its [[ref: DID]], and execute a some validation steps, required for the onboarding process to conclude.
 3. If [[ref: applicant]] qualifies, [[ref: validator]] updates the validation entry by running the [set to validated] [[ref: transaction]], and [[ref: applicant]] is granted new permissions, and/or gets issued a credential.

 Validation is valid for a specific period, for example 365 days, as configured in the [[ref: credential schema]] for credential schema related validations, or set by ecosystem for user-agent validation.